iMi-digital/imi_easycacherefresh/readme.rst

 Installation Instructions
 -------------------------

-1. Install using composer or modman.
+1. Install using Composer or Modman.

 Uninstallation
 --------------